 The low tire pressure warning light may come on in cool weather when the vehicle is first started, and then turn off as you start to drive.
-This could be an early indicator that the air pressure in the tire(s) are getting low and need to be inflated to the proper pressure.
+This could be an early indicator that the air pressure in the tire(s) is getting low and needs to be inflated to the proper pressure.

 The Tire and Loading Information label, attached to your vehicle, shows the size of your vehicle's original equipment tires and the correct inflation pressure for the tires when they are cold.
-See Vehicle Load Limits on page 8-12, for an example of the Tire and Loading Information label and its location on your vehicle.
-Also see Tire Pressure on page 9-54.
+See Vehicle Load Limits on page 9-13, for an example of the Tire and Loading Information label and its location on your vehicle.
+Also see Tire Pressure on page 10-58.

 Your vehicle's TPMS can warn you about a low tire pressure condition but it does not replace normal tire maintenance.
-See Tire Inspection on page 9-61, Tire Rotation on page 9-61 and Tires on page 9-48.
+See Tire Inspection on page 10-66, Tire Rotation on page 10-66 and Tires on page 10-50.

-Notice: Using non-approved tire sealants could damage the Tire Pressure Monitor System (TPMS) sensors.
+Notice: Tire sealant materials are not all the same.
+A non-approved tire sealant could damage the Tire Pressure Monitor System (TPMS) sensors.
 TPMS sensor damage caused by using an incorrect tire sealant is not covered by the vehicle warranty.
-Always use the GM approved tire sealant available through your dealer/retailer.
+Always use only the GM-approved tire sealant available through your dealer or included in the vehicle.

-Factory-installed Tire Inflator Kits use a GM approved liquid tire sealant.
+Factory-installed Tire Inflator Kits use a GM-approved liquid tire sealant.
 Using non-approved tire sealants could damage the TPMS sensors.
-See Tire Sealant and Compressor Kit on page 9-71 for information regarding the inflator kit materials and instructions.
+See Tire Sealant and Compressor Kit on page 10-78 for information regarding the inflator kit materials and instructions.